pouriyajamshidi/qwatcher/README.md

 3. Run it.
 There are two modes to run `qwatcher`.

-   1. Log mode (default): Logs the output to `/var/log/qwatcher.log`
+   1. **Write mode**.
+Provides two logging methods:
+      1. Using `--db_path` to log to a database.
+Default path: `/var/log/qwatcher.db`
+      2. Using `--log_path` to log to a text file.
+Default path: `/var/log/qwatcher.log`
-   2. Monitor mode: Prints the output to the console with `--show_only` option
+   2. **Monitor mode** (default).
+Prints the output to the console

 > :warning: Make sure to not feed a higher number than your current buffer size to the program.

-> In order to get the current read and write buffer sizes, run the following commands:
+In order to get the current read and write buffer sizes, run the following commands:

 ```bash
 cat /proc/sys/net/ipv4/tcp_rmem